blackrangersoftware/brs-quick-xmrig/README.md

 # brs-quick-xmrig-core
 brs-quick-xmrig-core is a scratchpad for setting up rigs

-these commands will only work as planned... once the updates are completed, and these lines are gone
+these commands will only work as planned, once the updates are completed, and these lines are gone

 Windows setup string